 Des and Mick have even jumped on the blogging bandwagon, and each of the regular characters has their own page on the site.
 Click here to visit our blog homepage from where you can access each character's own page.

-The Chronicles of Des and Mick has been going for 20 years, 30 volumes and 270 individual stories.
+The Chronicles of Des and Mick ran for 20 years, 30 volumes and 270 individual stories.
 Remember, old jokes never die - there'll always be a home for them in Des and Mick!

-All content featured across Des and Mick Online is copyright © Robert Williams 1985-2011, and may not be reproduced without the author's permission.
+All content featured across Des and Mick Online is copyright © Robert Williams 1985-2017, unless otherwise stated, and may not be reproduced without the author's permission.
 All characters and situations are entirely fictitious and any resemblance to any person, living or dead, is entirely coincidental (and, indeed, would be extremely unfortunate).